Types of blood tests and what they mean for your health

 Typically, you will be asked to refrain from eating or drinking anything except water for eight to 12 hours before a lipid panel test.
 The results are reported as milligrams per deciliter (mg/dL).

-Thyroid panel
+Thyroid test

-Your thyroid is a tiny gland in your neck.
+Your thyroid is a gland in your neck.
 It helps regulate bodily functions like your mood, energy level and overall metabolism.
 A thyroid panel, or thyroid function test, checks how well the thyroid is producing and reacting to certain hormones, such as:

 Triiodothyronine (T3): Along with T4, this regulates heart rate and body temperature.